-Assistant Vice President for Research and Technology Agreements
+Assistant Vice President for Research & Technology Agreements - 509805

 The University of Alabama (UA) seeks an experienced Assistant Vice President for Research and Technology Agreements to lead its responsibilities for compliance with research agreement creation, negotiation, administration and technology transfer activities.
 This position, reporting directly to the Vice President for Research and Economic Development, is a full-time 12-month administrative position at UA.
 This position is vital to UA and will be joining at an important time, since both the Office for Research and Economic Development (ORED) and UA have recently launched Five-Year Strategic Plans that jointly articulate UA’s vision for its research and economic development missions.
 The mission of the ORED is to facilitate the growth and impact of the UA research enterprise and to ensure compliance with University, System, State and Federal Regulations related to research.